2011 24 Hours of Le Mans: Night to dawn

-Morning to finish
+Morning to afternoon

-Beretta, who was combating carbon monoxide poisoning from inhaling fumes during previous safety car periods, missed his braking point for Arnage corner and damaged the No. 73 Corvette's front-end against the turn's tyre barrier.
+Beretta, who was combating carbon monoxide poisoning from inhaling fumes during previous safety car periods, missed his braking point for Arnage corner and damaged the No. 73 Corvette's front end against the turn's tyre barrier.
 He reversed the car and rejoined the circuit, retaining third in LMGTE Pro.
-Seth Neiman's No. 81 Flying Lizard Porsche ran wide into the gravel at Mulsanne, requiring him to temporarily relinquish the LMGTE Am lead to Gabriele Gardel's No. 50 Larbre, when Neiman entered the garage with liquids leaking from the car's rear.
+Seth Neiman's No. 81 Flying Lizard Porsche ran wide into the gravel at Mulsanne, requiring him to temporarily relinquish the LMGTE Am lead to Gabriele Gardel's No. 50 Larbre when Neiman entered the garage with liquids leaking from the car's rear.
 Pumpelly then relieved Neiman, losing a battle with Gardel for the category lead.
-Magnussen, driving Corvette's No. 73 LMGTE Pro–leading car, was lapping Horst Felbermayr's No. 63 LMGTE Am Proton Porsche on the inside when he lost control of his car's rear.
+Magnussen, driving Corvette's No. 74 LMGTE Pro–leading car, was lapping Horst Felbermayr's No. 63 LMGTE Am Proton Porsche on the inside when he lost control of his car's rear.
 He collided with the side of Felbermayr's car, sending both vehicles into the barriers.
-The Corvette and Porsche were both forced to retire due to the accident; and Vilander's No. 51 Ferrari moved to the LMGTE Pro lead, with Beretta's No. 63 Corvette second.
+The Corvette and Porsche were both forced to retire due to the accident, moving Vilander's No. 51 Ferrari to the LMGTE Pro lead, with Beretta's No. 73 Corvette second.

 The safety cars were deployed for the fifth time.
 Marshals spent 29 minutes clearing debris in the accident area, and recovery vehicles were used to extricate the damaged vehicles.
 Following the resumption of racing, the No. 7 and 8 Peugeots were released from the pit lane a lap before the No. 2 Audi of Tréluyer that was at the back of the nearest safety car's queue.
 Pagenaud took the race lead from Tréluyer before the latter was able to reclaim the position on the outside, entering the second Mulsanne chicane and pulling away with a series of fastest laps.
-The No. 8 Peugeot of Sarrazin received a one-minute stop-and-go penalty because the team member holding the refueling hose had an incorrectly placed visor when adding fuel to the car., losing a lap to the race leader.
+Sarrazin's No. 8 Peugeot received a one-minute stop-and-go penalty because the team member holding the refuelling hose had an incorrectly placed visor when adding fuel to the car., losing a lap to the race leader.
 In the 19th hour, Wurz missed the apex for Indianapolis corner and went straight on and minor contact with the tyre barrier exiting the turn damaged the No. 7 Peugeot's front-left corner and right-front wheel.
 The car was extricated by a tractor and driven to the garage, where it lost four laps to the race leaders while its front suspension was repaired.